topasmc/topas-docs/parameters/intro/syntax.rst

     sv:parameterName = name_of_string_vector_parameter
     # value1, value2, etc. can be a numeric value or the name of a string parameter

 Other operations are intentionally not supported since their behavior might be unclear.
-Such things can be done in user C++ code, generating new parameters on the fly (see later discussion of "Transient Parameters"). ``d * d`` is forbidden because can create new units that we don't recognize.
-Division is forbidden because of divide by zero issues. etc.
+Such things can be done in user C++ code, generating new parameters on the fly (see :ref:`transient_parameters`). ``d * d`` is forbidden because can create new units that we don't recognize.
+Division is forbidden because of divide by zero issues, etc.